Making Squirrel Girl in Sentinel Comics

 Now to the other two powers.
 Agility is her most squirrelesque physical trait, even more so than her super strength, so we’ll start there.
 For her third power, let’s reflect that non-physical problem-solving she can use with the Insight quality, so we’ll go to the list of Intellectual powers and take Deduction.
 (Don’t worry… we can still take Strength later.)

-As much as we love the Squirrel Scouts, they are only as effective as, well, squirrels, so we’ll give them the D8 and save the D10 for Agility.
+As much as we love the Squirrel Army, they are only as effective as, well, squirrels, so we’ll give them the D8 and save the D10 for Agility.
 A D6 in Deduction seems right.
 Doreen is clever, but not supernaturally so.

 Now we get to fill in our first abilities!
 Two Yellows and a Green.